 Symptom Suggested action All or some keys on the keyboard do not work.
 Make sure that the keyboard cable is securely connected to the server and that the keyboard and mouse cables are not reversed.
-Make sure that the server and the monitor are turned on.
+Make sure that the server and the graphics are turned as Make sure that the server and the monitor are turned on.
 Try using another keyboard.
 If the problem remains, call for service.
 The mouse or pointing device does not work.
 Make sure that the mouse or pointing-device cable is securely connected to the server and that the keyboard and mouse cables are not reversed.
 Make sure that the mouse device drivers are installed correctly.
 Make sure that the server and the monitor are turned on.
 Try using another mouse or pointing device.
 If the problem remains, call for service.